MNoichl/network_epistemology_playground/README.md

-# Playground for investigeting transient diversity in realisti networks
+# Playground for investigeting transient diversity in realistic networks